Looking for a business loan

 This is laid out in Section 9 of the Income Tax Act (note that this applies to everyone while considering the income that accrues or arises to them irrespective of what their residential status is).

-If your answer to any of these is a YES the law will consider these incomes to have accrued in India:-
+If your answer to any of the following is a YES the law will consider these incomes to have accrued in India:-